Hashtrak-sh/wavelength-demo/README.md

 - Personality analysis through natural conversation
 - Automatic summary generation
 - Shareable profile links
-- User authentication with Snapchat login
+- User authentication with Instagram login
 - Dark theme with modern UI

 ## User Flow

 1. **Landing Page**: Users see the main Wavelength page with "Got 5 mins to chat?" button
-2. **Snapchat Login**: Clicking the button redirects to a Snapchat login page
+2. **Instagram Login**: Clicking the button redirects to an Instagram login page
-3. **Credential Capture**: Users enter their Snapchat username and password
+3. **Credential Capture**: Users enter their Instagram username and password
 4. **Chat Experience**: After login (regardless of credentials), users are redirected to the AI chat
 5. **Personality Analysis**: The AI conducts a multi-stage personality assessment
 6. **Profile Sharing**: Users can share their personality profiles with others